 Early Paleoindian stone tools have been found with the bones of many extinct mammals in many states.

-The Paleoindian period ended about 10,500 years ago as the culture evolved into what archaeologists term the Dalton culture.
+The Paleoindian period ended about 10,000 years ago as the culture evolved into what archaeologists term the Archaic Period.